-- b.
+- a.
 A minimum of thirty (30) percent of the total tract area shall be maintained as open area.
 This required open area shall not be devoted to service driveways, off-street parking, or loading spaces.
-It is further provided that twenty (20) percent of the above-referenced open area be suitable for usable recreational space and each such recreational space shall be at least 50 feet in the least dimension with a minimum area of 5,000 square feet. - c.
-All structures will comply with all Town, County and State codes. - d.
+It is further provided that twenty (20) percent of the above-referenced open area be suitable for usable recreational space and each such recreational space shall be at least 50 feet in the least dimension with a minimum area of 5,000 square feet. - b.
 All buildings and structures shall be set back from the right-of-way line of any public street or adjacent property lines taking into consideration existing setbacks in the vicinity of the site, light, air and visibility considerations.
-This setback shall be exclusively devoted to landscaping and open area and shall not be occupied by any building, structure, or off-street parking area. - e.
-The minimum separation between any two residential structures or principal buildings on the same lot shall be sixteen (16) feet, or the minimum side yard setback for the District. - f.
+This setback shall be exclusively devoted to landscaping and open area and shall not be occupied by any building, structure, or off-street parking area. - c.
+The minimum separation between any two residential structures or principal buildings on the same lot shall be sixteen (16) feet, or the minimum side yard setback for the District. - d.
 All lot area not occupied by principal and accessory structures, required off-street parking and loading, access and circulation facilities, or other required areas shall be landscaped by lawns, trees, shrubs, ground cover, and other appropriate materials.
-Within the required setback areas, there shall be a landscaped bufferyard meeting Bufferyard Standard B in Article XVII and Appendix B. - g.
-Signs shall be permitted in accordance with the provisions of Article XV. - h.
-Off-street parking shall be required for each use in accordance with the provisions of Article XVI. - 3.
-Commercial apartments may be permitted in a commercial structure provided: - a.
-No apartment is situated at the street level and the street level or ground floor of the structure is designed for commercial purposes; and - b.
-All apartment units meet applicable building and livability codes; and - c.
-The structure does not exceed the residential height permissible in the Zone District.
+Within the required setback areas, there shall be a landscaped bufferyard meeting Bufferyard Standard B in Article XVII and Appendix B.